sepich/pages/content/posts/2013/2013-01-13-d-link-dir-620-openwrt-installation.md

 Now root has 1.5Gb of free space and It's easy to install all additional services like minidlna, pptp, aiccu, boxbackup etc

 ### PS
 That's seems wonderful, but performance of DIR620 is very limited :( `Transmission` effectively can download no more than 3 downloads at once. `Minidlna` and `samba` storage transfer speeds is about 2Mb/s.
 This system is good for playing with all services.
 But to use them actively its need to have more power.
-So now i'm a fan of [cubieboard.org](http://cubieboard.org/)
-{ target="_blank" } :) Hope I'll get one and may be'll write about.
+So now i'm a fan of [cubieboard.org](http://cubieboard.org/) :) Hope I'll get one and may be'll write about.